Want to find a job in the UK? It’s essential that you have a good CV that communicates to employers why you’re the best candidate for the position.

 Repeat keywords from the job advert

 Applicant tracking systems (ATS), which scan CVs before passing them onto the recruiter, look for keywords on your CV.
-You can boost your chances of bypassing the ATS by adding keywords from the job advert.
+You can boost your chances of bypassing the ATS (and catching the attention of employers) by adding keywords from the job advert.

-Pay close attention to the terms that the job advert uses.
-For example:
+Pay close attention to the terms that the job advert uses in the requirements section.
+For example, here’s a real job advert with relevant keywords underlined:

-The underlined terms are skills, experience, or qualifications that the company is looking for.
+The underlined terms are skills, experience, and qualifications that the company is looking for.

-In this case, you must refer to your organisational skills, administrative skills, detail-oriented personality, and all the other skills mentioned here if you’re to impress this particular employer.
+In this case, you should refer to your organisational skills, administrative skills, detail-oriented personality, and all the other skills mentioned here if you’re to impress this particular employer.

 Add these words and phrases to your CV — whether in your personal statement, skills list, or work history — to make sure the ATS doesn’t block your job application.